Benefit changes - welfare reform

 Universal Credit was introduced in Brighton & Hove for people living alone making new claims for Jobseeker's Allowance in December 2015 and is due to be introduced for new claimants in the city between October 2017 and January 2018.
 You do not need to do anything - the Jobcentre will tell you if you need to apply for Universal Credit.

-Read our guidance on Universal Credit in Brighton & Hove (PDF 151KB) for information and guidance on what you can do.
+Read our guidance on Universal Credit in Brighton & Hove (PDF 133KB) for information about what you can do.

 The three previous changes to welfare payments affecting people in Brighton & Hove were: